Best Case Interview Books: 18 Books Ranked (2026)

 One math mistake can cost you a six-figure offer.

-Top consulting firms expect you to solve complex math quickly, accurately, and under pressure.
-No calculator.
-No room for error.
+Top consulting firms expect you to solve complex math quickly, accurately, and under pressure, with no calculator and no room for error.
 The problem?
 Most candidates haven't done serious math since high school.

 Unlike other parts of the case interview, math is a skill you can't fake.
 You either nail the calculation or you don't.
 That's exactly why this book exists.